nabla-ml/nabla/docs/api/ops/incr_batch_dim_ctr.md

 ## Returns

+Tensor
-- `Tensor`: A new tensor with an additional batch dimension.
+    A new tensor with an additional batch dimension.